uperl/Archive-Ar-Libarchive/README.md

 You cannot add\_data over another file however.
 This returns the file length in bytes if it is successful, undef otherwise.

+## write

+    my $content = $ar->write;
+    my $size = $ar->write($filename);

+This method will return the data as an .ar archive, or will write to the filename present if specified.
+If given a filename, [#write](https://metacpan.org/pod/#write) will return the length of the file written, in bytes, or undef on failure.
+If the filename already exists, it will overwrite that file.

 ## get\_content

     my $hash = get_content($filename);